chaoss/wg-dei/focus-areas/leadership/leadership-principles.md

 * [24 Pull Requests](https://24pullrequests.com/) ('File an Inclusion Bug!')
 * Add your project.

-## Objectives
+## Understand

-Below are the guiding principles for both qualitative and quantitative approaches.
+The first step is to understand the principles of inclusive leadership.

 ----